I am an Assistant Professor in the Department

 of Human Development at Cornell University.
 I am also in

 the Department of Government and on the graduate field faculty in Information Science.

-I study politics and health, especially the social effects of government actions and how small groups of people adapt to sudden changes in their lives.
+I study politics and health, focusing on the social spillover effects of government actions and how small groups of people adapt to sudden changes in their lives.

 My recent projects have studied the development of public attitudes toward the Affordable Care Act, how social networks heal after a death, and unintended consequences of online censorship in China.